 A fractured collarbone and acromioclavicular separation are common injuries of children and others who fall on the side of their shoulder when playing.
 Most of these injuries are treated non surgically with slings or splints.
 Severe displaced fractures or acromioclavicular joint separation may require surgical repair.

-The orthopaedic evaluation of your shoulder consists of three components:
+The orthopedic evaluation of your shoulder consists of three components:

 A medical history to gather information about current complaints; duration of symptoms, pain and limitations; injuries; and past treatment with medications or surgery.